GP Rural Fellowship

 Out of Hours shifts are paid separately to the Fellowship salary, in line with the rate for other GPs providing OOH on Arran.

-We have over ten years’ experience of running GP Fellowships, and know what works to ensure that Fellows feel supported and enabled to make the year a success.
+We have over twenty years’ experience of running GP Fellowships, and know what works to ensure that Fellows feel supported and enabled to make the year a success.
 We also recognise that every Fellow has different expectations an objectives, and being part of a wider practice team means that there is usually no difficulty in getting the time off required to attend training and other experience off-island.
 There are five ferries a day (double that during spring/summer) and we are only 2 hours from the ferry queue to Glasgow – by public transport or car.

-All the previous Arran GP Fellows are happy to be contacted for advice or an informal chat – and you can make initial contact with Dr Liz Guthrie – contact details are in the information pack which can be downloaded below.
+All the previous Arran GP Fellows are happy to be contacted for advice or an informal chat – and you can make initial contact with Dr Isla Cox or Dr Liz Guthrie – contact details are in the information pack which can be downloaded below.
 We would welcome anyone who would like to make a visit and this can be accommodated at the weekends as well as during the week.